secretstartups/handbook/support/workflows/test_env.html.md

     * [GitLab Support Setups](https://gitlab.com/gitlab-com/support/toolbox/gitlab-support-setups/-/blob/master/README.md) via local (Virtualbox, VMWare, libvirt) VMs
 1. For K8s Helm installations, we recommend using GKE - see the section below.
 1. If you need to replicate specific cloud provider environments (e.g. for a scaled architecture), see the sections on GCP, AWS and Azure below.
-1. Consider joining the [#support-testing Slack Channel](https://gitlab.slack.com/archives/C0167JB9E02) to share your own tips and tricks for testing environments.
+1. Consider joining the [#spt_testing Slack Channel](https://gitlab.slack.com/archives/C0167JB9E02) to share your own tips and tricks for testing environments.

 Have fun!